Car hire comparison made easy

-Rentalcargroup offers a price comparison of all car rental companies in Seattle.
-Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Seattle.
+Rentalcargroup offers a price comparison of all car rental companies in Seattle, United States.
+Why spend hours doing research while we show you the rates, fleet and car rental terms of all car hire companies in Seattle, United States.

 Seattle Car Hire Comparison | We offer a price comparison of all car hire suppliers in Seattle but you choose your car hire based on price, car hire agency and fleet choice.

 Seattle, Washington is the largest city in the Pacific Northwest.
 Located between Puget Sound and Lake Washington in King County, of which it is the county seat, and overlooking Elliott Bay, Seattle is nicknamed The Emerald City.
 The city is a damp green gem, with an abundance of evergreen trees throughout, and spectacular views of the Cascade mountains to the east and the Olympic mountains to the west.
 The cultural and business center of the Pacific Northwest, the city and its surrounding areas are the home of the Space Needle, Boeing's aircraft assembly plants, Microsoft, Amazon.com, Costco, Nintendo of America, Starbucks, T-Mobile, and the University of Washington, as well as a vibrant arts and music